simplesamlphp/simplesamlphp/docs/simplesamlphp-modules.md

 [TOC]

 This document describes how the module system in SimpleSAMLphp works.
-It descibes what types of modules there are, how they are configured, and how to write new modules.
+It describes what types of modules there are, how they are configured, and how to write new modules.

 Overview